ruromero/exhort/README.md

 ## Required parameters

 - `api.tpa.host` The host of the Trusted Profile Analyzer service.
 Used as a Vulnerability Provider.
-- `api.snyk.token` Snyk API token for default authentication when the Snyk integration is enabled

 ### TPA Client Authentication